TheScrubJava/Automated-Farm/README.md

 # Automated-Farm
-Contains alot of shared utils between the admin of this repository TheScrub and other developers.
+Contains alot of shared utils between the admin of this repository TheScrub and other developers.!!!